 - Badass Moustache: Sports fantastic mustaches in Hot Fuzz, Flash Gordon and The Rocketeer.

 - Averted.
 He admits that he does big films like Hot Fuzz because he enjoys them.

 - Interestingly scored a number of laughs in his cameo as one of these in Toy Story 3.

-- Mean Character, Nice Actor: Has been playing more villainous roles in his later career but listen to any commentary or watch any interview with him and it's clear just how nice and sweet he is.
+- Mean Character, Nice Actor: Has is known for playing very serious characters (including James Bond going on a Roaring Rampage of Revenge) or villainous roles, but listen to any commentary or watch any interview with him and it's clear just how nice and sweet he is.
 He's also got quite a few Good Is Not Nice style heroes and anti-heroes on his resume as well.

 - Shakespearian Actors

 - Vocal Dissonance: While he does have quite the commanding voice, his voice can get jarringly high and squeaky whenever his characters are in a jovial mood.